basnijholt/adaptive-scheduler/README.md

 Our approach is to schedule a different job for each `adaptive.Learner`.
 The creation and running of these jobs are managed by `adaptive-scheduler`.
 This means that your calculation will definitely run, even though the cluster might be fully occupied at the moment.
 Because of this approach, there is almost no limit to how many cores you want to use.
 You can either use 10 nodes for 1 job (`learner`) or 1 core for 1 job (`learner`) while scheduling hundreds of jobs.

 The computation is designed to be maximally local.
 This means that if one of the jobs crashes, there is no problem and it will automatically schedule a new one and continue the calculation where it left off (thanks to Adaptive's periodic saving functionality).
-Even if the central \"job manager\" dies, the jobs will continue to run (although no new jobs will be scheduled).
+Even if the central "job manager" dies, the jobs will continue to run (although no new jobs will be scheduled).

 ## :dart: Design Goals